stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 As mentioned above, execution units will present their output onto the common data bus `wrbk_result` and the data will be written into reservation stations.
-Writing the register to the reservation station which may occur before writing back to the register file.
+Writing the register to the reservation station may occur before writing back to the register file.
 This is what register renaming is, as the register input does not come directly from the register file.